filakhtov/gentoo-use-docs/net-misc/curl.md

 Pass the `--with-librtmp` option to the configure script.
 Provide support for an RTMP protocol using an `rtmp://` scheme and allow to download stream media.

 This flag can be safely disabled as it is only necessary for downloading stream video/audio using RTMP protocol.

+### rustls
+Only works if the `ssl` flag is enabled.
+Pass the `--with-rustls` option to the configure script.
+Provide an ability to use the Rustls library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

+It is safe to disable this flag if a different backed is preferred.

 ### samba
 Pass the `--enable-smb` option to the configure script.
 Enable support for an SMB protocol.
 Provide an `smb://` scheme support to download files from Windows shares or Samba servers.